Pathwise Test-Time Correction for Autoregressive Long Video Generation: Abstract

 \section{Abstract}

 Distilled autoregressive diffusion models facilitate real-time short video synthesis but suffer from severe error accumulation during long-sequence generation.
 While existing Test-Time Optimization (TTO) methods prove effective for images or short clips, we identify that they fail to mitigate drift in extended sequences due to unstable reward landscapes and the hypersensitivity of distilled parameters.
 To overcome these limitations, we introduce Test-Time Correction (TTC), a training-free alternative.
 Specifically, TTC utilizes the initial frame as a stable reference anchor to calibrate intermediate stochastic states along the sampling trajectory.
-Extensive experiments demonstrate that our method seamlessly integrates with various distilled models, extending generation lengths with negligible overhead while matching the quality of resource-intensive training-based methods on 30-second benchmarks.
+Extensive experiments demonstrate that our method seamlessly integrates with various distilled models, extending generation lengths with a slight overhead while matching the quality of resource-intensive training-based methods on 30-second benchmarks. \keywords{Video Generation\and Training-Free \and Test-Time Correction}